isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution932.md

 ### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-### Contact Information
-Company Name:Webcada Pte.
-Ltd. <br>Web URL: https://www.shopcada.com <br>Contact Hotline: 63343168 <br>Contact Email: sales@webcada.com <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.